grid-line

 Cryptojacking Statistics

-Cryptojacking is a form of cybercrime in which hackers use an individual or organization's computer system to mine cryptocurrencies like Bitcoin or Ethereum.
-While relatively new, the latest data indicate an uptick in unauthorized mining activities.
+Cryptojacking is a form of cybercrime in which hackers use an individual or organization's computer system to mine cryptocurrencies like Bitcoin.
+While relatively new, the latest data indicates an uptick in unauthorized mining activities.

 Criminals may initiate a cryptojacking attack in several ways, such as installing malicious software through an email attachment or infecting a webpage with JavaScript that launches the mining process when opened in a browser.